 Today, estimated that roughly 20% of U.S. adults experience mental illness each year.

-Chances are that you know multiple people who are currently battling mental health issues—perhaps even people within your own family.
+The chances are that you know multiple people who are currently battling mental health issues—perhaps even people within your own family.
 It might even be that a family member is struggling with a mental health problem that has yet to be diagnosed.

 Whether a loved one is in the middle of a long battle with a mental health disorder or whether you’re spotting the first signs of a potential mental illness, here are seven steps you can take to navigate the issue together.